 If you want a four in one travel blanket set, the ZIDELI Travel Blanket will be your best bet.

 The travel blanket is velvet, making it heavier and warmer feeling than the two blankets above, but it also comes with other goodies.
 It includes an eye mask, earplugs, and a travel pillow.
 All packable in a thin case that is attachable to luggage, being slightly bigger than the size of an iPad.
+By the way, if you are interested in the best travel pillowcases be sure to click here.

 Being velvet, understand it will be a little more staticky than other blankets, but if you love the warm soft velvet feeling, this blanket will be for you.